 The goal of UDL is to use a variety of teaching methods to remove any barriers to learning and give all students equal opportunities to succeed.
 It’s about building in flexibility that can be adjusted for every student’s strengths and needs.
 That’s why UDL benefits all kids.

 This approach to teaching doesn’t specifically target kids who learn and think differently.
-But it can be especially helpful for the 1 in 5 kids with these issues—including those who have not been formally diagnosed.
-It can also be very helpful for
+But it can be especially helpful for the 1 in 5 kids with these issues — including those who have not been formally diagnosed.
+It can also be very helpful for English language learners.

 For example, closed captioning on TVs allows people with hearing impairments to see onscreen text of what is being said.
 But closed captioning benefits everybody.
 If you’ve ever tried to watch the news or a game in a noisy restaurant, you probably used the closed captions to follow along.

 UDL provides that same kind of flexibility in the classroom.
 By applying UDL principles, teachers can effectively instruct a diverse group of learners.
 They do this by building in flexibility in the ways learners can access information and in the ways students can demonstrate their knowledge.

 UDL is a framework for how to develop lesson plans and assessments that is based on three main principles: